auriq/essentia_docs/source/install/aws/index.rst

    to generate a new access key pair, or use an existing one.
 The file created in this process is critical because it is the only way to gain access via SSH to your worker node.

+Once the instance is launched, you can connect to the web based UI by entering the IP address into your web browser.
+The default account username is "essentia" and password is your 'Instance ID'.
+Instructions for getting started with the viewer are found in :doc:`../../dlv/dlv`.

 AWS additional notes
 ====================